devassistant/devassistant/docs/developer_documentation/command_reference.rst

 Normalizing User Input
 ----------------------

-Replace "weird characters" in user input by underscores.
+Replace "weird characters" (whitespace, colons, equals...) by underscores and unicode chars by their ascii counterparts.

 - Input: a string
 - RES: a string with weird characters (e.g. brackets/braces, whitespace, etc) replaced by underscores